-In this section, we first introduce two existing localized virtual backbone formation algorithms, one probabilistic and another deterministic, that will be extended for k-CDS construction in the next section.
+CDS construction in the next section.
 Then we review concepts of k-connectivity and k-CDS, and algorithms that verify k-connectivity and form a k-CDS.

-2.1 Virtual backbone construction
+2.1.
+Virtual backbone construction

 A wireless network is usually modelled as a unit disk graph [9] G = (V, E), where V is the set of wireless nodes and E the set of wireless links.
-Each node in V is associated with a coordination in 2-D or 3-D Euclidean space, and a wireless link $(u, v) \in E$ if and only if the Euclidean distance between nodes u and v is smaller than a uniform transmission range R. In real wireless networks, the transmission range of each node may not be a perfect disk.
+Each node in V is associated with a coordination in 2-D or 3-D Euclidean space.
+A wireless link $(u, v) \in E$ if and only if the Euclidean distance between nodes u and v is smaller than a uniform transmission range R. In real wireless networks, the transmission range of each node may not be a perfect disk.
 In this case, the network is a quasi-unit disk graph [19], where a bidirectional link (u, v) definitely exists if the distance between u and v is less than a certain value d < R, and may or may not exist when the distance is larger than d but smaller than R.

 Many schemes have been proposed to construct a connected dominating set (CDS) as a virtual backbone to support routing activities in wireless networks.
-A set $V' \subseteq V$ is a CDS of network G, if all nodes in V - V' are neighbors of (i.e., dominated by) a node in V' and, in addition, the subgraph G[V']induced from V' is connected.
+A set $V' \subseteq V$ is a CDS of network G, if all nodes in V - V' are neighbors of (i.e., dominated by) a node in V' and, in addition, the subgraph G[V'] induced from V' is connected.
 The problem of finding a minimum CDS is NP-complete.
 Centralized [11] and cluster-based [2, 4] CDS algorithms provide hard performance guarantees (i.e., upper bounds on CDS size) in wireless networks.
 However, those schemes require either global information or global coordination, which limit their applications to static or almost static networks.
-In dynamic networks, most existing CDS formation algorithms are localized; that is, the status of each node, backbone or non-backbone, depends on its d-hop neighborhood information only with a small d.
+In dynamic networks, most existing CDS formation algorithms are localized; that is, the status of each node, backbone or non-backbone, depends on its h-hop neighborhood information only with a small h.
+By eliminating those long distance information propagations in centralized or clusterbased schemes, a localized algorithm can achieve fast convergence (O(1) rounds) with low maintenance cost (O(1)